Yeo Seh Geok

 Yeo Seh Geok Sheares (楊細玉; 6 March 1917 – 8 July 2012) was the First Lady of Singapore when her husband, Benjamin Sheares, served as president from 1971 to 1981.
 Born in the Republic of China, she would have her early education there before graduating from university in 1937 after taking a liberal arts course.

 Her father would then send her to British controlled Singapore to avoid the Japanese invasion of China in 1938, where she would study at Kandang Kerbau Hospital to become a midwife.
 At the hospital, she met obstetrician Sheares and they subsequently got married.
 From the 1940s to 1950s, she would raise their three children while Sheares continued working.
 In 1971, she would become the First Lady following Sheares' successful election to the presidency.

 During her time as First Lady, she served as the patron for many organisations and attended multiple events.
 Yeo would serve as First Lady for a decade, ending after Sheares died in office.
 Yeo died in 2012.

 Early life and education

 Yeo was born on 6 March 1917, in Quanzhou, Fujian, Republic of China.
 She had three brothers and two sisters.
 She had her early education at Puay Eng Girls' School in Quanzhou in 1935 before studying at Chung San National University in Guangdong the following year.
 Yeo spent a year at the university, taking a liberal arts course.

 In July 1938, Yeo was sent to Singapore in the Straits Settlements by her father to avoid the Japanese invasion of China.
 Yeo worked at a bookstore and department store for a brief stint.
 She then studied midwifery at Kandang Kerbau Hospital, where she met Benjamin Sheares, an obstetrician working there.
-Despite of her education and training as a midwife, Yeo did not practice midwifery as a profession after marriage.
+Despite her education and training as a midwife, Yeo did not practice midwifery as a profession after marriage.